 I turned 33 this month.
 I began experiencing life’s brokenness at 3 years old, and ever since then, I’d always felt exactly that.
 Broken.
-About four weeks ago, I reread the story of the woman with the issue of blood in Matthew 9:20-22.
+About three weeks ago, I reread the story of the woman with the issue of blood in Matthew 9:20-22.
 I remember reading that “instantly” she was healed, and I paused my reading to say, “Lord, Jesus!
 I want that!
 I want to be instantly healed!
 I want this pain to be gone!
 I know You CAN do it.
 Why don’t You?”
-I kind of forgot about that prayer and continued along with life (Update: I found the YouVersion note I wrote that night: Immediate Healing).
+I kind of forgot about that prayer and continued along with life (Update: I found the YouVersion note I wrote about it: Immediate Healing).
 The next week, I went to worship in the quiet sanctuary of my childhood church.
 As I left, a beautiful sister in Christ who was cleaning the church stopped me and said God told her to tell me that whatever it is, He’s bringing me out of it, to just keep doing what I’m doing, keep worshiping, keep praising, and know that He’s bringing me out.

 The very next day, I had a moment of absolute protest.
 I was so emotionally drained and didn’t want anything else to do with this healing journey God had me on.
 I adamantly told my husband, “I quit.
 I’ll heal more, later.”
 I couldn’t even look him in the eye because I knew that I hadn’t consulted God, and further, I didn’t want to.
 I was done, and that was that.
 Thankfully, we had friends over that evening, so there was no room for my pity party.
 By the time I reflected on that afternoon, I recalled the life-giving words God spoke through His servant the preceding day: “He’s bringing you out; whatever it is, He’s bringing you out of it!”